 My mom rescued me from this crappy camera that Christmas when she bought me a 35mm point and shoot, a Kodak VR35 K40 (review here).
-It was terrific; the sharpness of my photographs improved dramatically.
+It was terrific; the sharpness and resolution of my photographs improved dramatically.

 Oh, to have dramatically better photos from Germany!
 I should probably get over myself and just be grateful I have photos from this era at all.